leeboardtools/mimon/DesignNotes.md

 - Action Recovery
     - Option to save applied actions to a recovery file.

+- YMDDate
+    - Add locale based toString().
+Maybe add to UserMessages.js instead of YMDDate.js

 - dataDeepCopy
     - Add support for Set and Map, prevent recursion.

+- Account, Priced Item removal
+    - Prevent removal if the account/priced items are in use.
+    - How?
+At the action level?
+        - Could check at the action level:
+        - Accounts: Transactions referring to it.
+        - Priced Items: Accounts, Prices referring to it.
+        - Could add special actions that delete all the transactions, accounts, etc.